 Violent Crime is the annual number of murders, rapes, robberies, and aggravated assaults per 100,000 population.
-The 2013 ranks are based on the Federal Bureau of Investigation’s Crime in the United States: 2012.
+The 2015 ranks are based on final 2013 Federal Bureau of Investigation data.

-The violent crime rate varies from less than 200 offenses per 100,000 population in Maine, Vermont, New Hampshire, and Virginia to more than 600 offenses per 100,000 population in Alaska, Nevada, and Tennessee.
-The national average is 387 offenses per 100,000 population, essentially unchanged from the updated 2012 Edition violent crime data.
+The violent crime rate varies from less than 200 offenses per 100,000 population in Maine, Vermont, and Virginia to more than 600 offenses per 100,000 population in Alaska, Nevada, and New Mexico.
+The national average is 368 offenses per 100,000 population, down from 387 offenses per 100,000 population last year.

 Gomez JE.
 Violent crime and outdoor physical activity among inner-city youth.
 Prev Med.
 2004;39(5):876.

 US Department of Justice.
 Crime in the United States, 2013.
 Released Fall 2014.

 National Center for Injury Prevention and Control, Centers for Disease Control and Prevention.
 10 leading cause of death, United States. http://webappa.cdc.gov/sasweb/ncipc/leadcaus10_us.html.
 Accessed July 9,2015.

 Corso PS.
 Medical costs and productivity losses due to interpersonal and self-directed violence in the United States.
 Am J Prev Med.
 2007;32(6):474.

 Satcher D. Violence as a public health issue.
 Bull N Y Acad Med.
 1995;72(1):46-56.